mahgoh/docs/configuration/flows.md

 :::tip Before You Begin

 Please be sure to see the [Quickstart Guide](/getting-started/quickstart.md) to get a basic overview of the platform.
-In addition, you will need functional knowledge of JSON objects as well as

 :::